Siddharth-Dattaram-Pawar/IntelliDoc-A_MultiModal_RAG_based_QA_Chatbot/readme.md

 ### Technologies Used

-Key Technologies and Roles

-FastAPI: Backend framework for user authentication, document retrieval, and summarization APIs
+**FastAPI:** Backend framework for user authentication, document retrieval, and summarization APIs

-Streamlit: Frontend application framework for document exploration and interaction
+**Streamlit:** Frontend application framework for document exploration and interaction

-CFA Institute Research Foundation Publications: Source of data for the research documents
+**CFA Institute Research Foundation Publications:** Source of data for the research documents

-Airflow & Selenium: Tools for automating data ingestion and web scraping
+**Airflow & Selenium:** Tools for automating data ingestion and web scraping

-AWS S3: Storage for images and PDFs associated with research documents
+**AWS S3:** Storage for images and PDFs associated with research documents

-Snowflake: Data warehouse to store metadata, research notes, and user data
+**Snowflake:** Data warehouse to store metadata, research notes, and user data

-NVIDIA meta llama-3.1-8b-instruct : Advanced state-of-the-art model with language understanding, superior reasoning, and text generation.
+**NVIDIA meta llama-3.1-8b-instruct :** Advanced state-of-the-art model with language understanding, superior reasoning, and text generation.

-NVIDIA DePlot: Converts graphs and plots from documents into descriptive text, making visual data accessible for text-based search and analysis.
+**NVIDIA DePlot:** Converts graphs and plots from documents into descriptive text, making visual data accessible for text-based search and analysis.

-NVIDIA NeVA 22B: Transforms images within documents into text representations, allowing comprehensive querying across visual data types.
+**NVIDIA NeVA 22B:** Transforms images within documents into text representations, allowing comprehensive querying across visual data types.

-NVIDIA embedqa-v5-v6 Model: Generates detailed text embeddings, supporting high-precision, contextually relevant retrieval of document content in the query system.
+**NVIDIA embedqa-v5-v6 Model:** Generates detailed text embeddings, supporting high-precision, contextually relevant retrieval of document content in the query system.

-NVIDIA API Key: Secures and manages access to all NVIDIA functionalities, ensuring authenticated, controlled usage across summarization and querying features.
+**NVIDIA API Key:** Secures and manages access to all NVIDIA functionalities, ensuring authenticated, controlled usage across summarization and querying features.

-Pinecone: Vector database for storing and retrieving embeddings for context-based search
+**Pinecone:** Vector database for storing and retrieving embeddings for context-based search

-Docker: Containerization tool for packaging the FastAPI and Streamlit applications to streamline deployment on cloud platforms
+**Docker:** Containerization tool for packaging the FastAPI and Streamlit applications to streamline deployment on cloud platforms

 ## Environment Setup